Children and Young People with Mental Health Needs, Autism or Learning Disability - elearning for healthcare

 The Rapid Research Evaluation and Appraisal Lab (RREAL) at University College London conducted this learning needs analysis, horizon scoping and literature review which provided key context for the development of this programme.

-Since then, the LTLC has been responsible for the rapid and responsive co-development of a number of National cross-skilling programmes that aim to increase the capacity and capability of the workforce in response to urgent needs and demands of the healthcare system through the curation and development of free, open-access, interprofessional educational resources.
+Since then, they have been responsible for the rapid and responsive co-development of a number of national programmes that aim to increase the capacity and capability of the workforce in response to urgent needs and demands of the healthcare system through the curation and development of free, open-access, interprofessional educational resources.

 • Meet the team